-Method Description void setInterval(String pollingInterval) Set the polling interval.
+Madhad Description Method Description String getInterval() Gets the polling interval. void setInterval(String pollingInterval) Set the polling interval.
 The value specified must be a positive value and conform to the XML schema duration lexical format, PnYnMnDTnHnMnS, where nY specifies the number of years, nM specifies the number of months, nD specifies the number of days, T is the date/time separator, nH specifies the number of hours, nM specifies the number of minutes, and nS specifies the number of seconds.
-This value defaults to PODT5S (5 seconds).
+This value defaults to P0DT5S (5 seconds).